Aperca/gdsc_study_session_g7/readme2.txt

 #
-This is simple hello world code!!!
+This is simple hello world code!!